Rat: Rat-free areas

 The Canadian province of Alberta is notable for being the largest inhabited area on Earth which is free of true rats due to very aggressive government rat control policies.
 It has large numbers of native pack rats, also called bushy-tailed wood rats, but they are forest-dwelling vegetarians which are much less destructive than true rats.

-Alberta was settled relatively late in North American history and only became a province in 1905.
+Alberta was settled by Europeans relatively late in North American history and only became a province in 1905.
 Black rats cannot survive in its climate at all, and brown rats must live near people and in their structures to survive the winters.
 There are numerous predators in Canada's vast natural areas which will eat non-native rats, so it took until 1950 for invading rats to make their way over land from Eastern Canada.
 Immediately upon their arrival at the eastern border with Saskatchewan, the Alberta government implemented an extremely aggressive rat control program to stop them from advancing further.
 A systematic detection and eradication system was used throughout a control zone about 600 km long and 30 km wide along the eastern border to eliminate rat infestations before the rats could spread further into the province.
 Shotguns, bulldozers, high explosives, poison gas, and incendiaries were used to destroy rats.
 Numerous farm buildings were destroyed in the process.
 Initially, tons of arsenic trioxide were spread around thousands of farm yards to poison rats, but soon after the program commenced the rodenticide and medical drug warfarin was introduced, which is much safer for people and more effective at killing rats than arsenic.

 Forceful government control measures, strong public support and enthusiastic citizen participation continue to keep rat infestations to a minimum.
 The effectiveness has been aided by a similar but newer program in Saskatchewan which prevents rats from even reaching the Alberta border.
 Alberta still employs an armed rat patrol to control rats along Alberta's borders.
 About ten single rats are found and killed per year, and occasionally a large localized infestation has to be dug out with heavy machinery, but the number of permanent rat infestations is zero.